Did You Know?

 4. What do my membership dues go towards?

 $10 of your dues goes directly to your registration with the national organization, Multiples of America (formerly National Organization of Mothers of Twins Clubs).
 A small portion also goes to the state organization.
-The rest helps cover the costs of our club, such as social expenses (monthly meeting refreshments, biannual family get-togethers), website fees, storage unit fees for our consignment sale equipment, and philanthropic/community outreach, among others.
+The rest helps cover the costs of our club, such as social expenses (such as refreshments for a special club event), website fees, and philanthropic/community outreach, among others.
 We are a 501(c)(3) non-profit organization and we contribute towards the state-level organization's yearly philanthropic donation (this year it is supporting the Easter Seals).
 Our annual budget is available in the member's section of our website.